rustyshakelford2/LavaFurnace/readme.txt

 ***************************
-*note* case sensitive these must be entered EXACTLY as they are here *note* permissions are not required, the plugin will default to OPs if no permissions are detected
+*note* case sensitive these must be entered EXACTLY as they are here *note* permissions are not required, the plugin will default to OPs if no permissions are detected *note* permission checks can be turned off with allow_freeforall=true in the config

 LavaFurnace.admin.maxForgeOverride         <- overrides the max forge limit for admin or player